Laudarisd/Generative-AI/LLM_MODEL_OVERVIEW.md

 - "Encoder-Decoder" models are flexible and good for translation, summarization, etc.

 ---

-Want help fine-tuning or deploying any of these?
-[Open an issue](#) or fork and contribute!

 ---

 ## 🎨 Diffusion Models (for Image, Texture, 3D Generation)